Resources

 Reimagining the aged care workforce: Report prepared for the Aged Care Workforce Strategy Taskforce

-This review conducted by Korn Ferry w based on the objective to analyse the current state challenges in the Australian aged care workforce with a focus on workforce architecture, leadership, remuneration, and attraction and retention.
+This review conducted by Korn Ferry based on the objective to assess the current state challenges in the Australian aged care workforce with a focus on workforce architecture, leadership, remuneration, attraction and retention.